dotnet/csharplang/proposals/extensions.md

     - Perform member lookup for `I` in each compatible substituted extension type `X` (note this takes into account whether the member is invoked).
     - Merge the results
-TODO4 spec how we deal with duplicate or near duplicate entries (for example, field E1.Member and method E2.Member)
   - Next, members that are hidden by other members are removed from the set.
     (note: "base types" means "base extensions and underlying type" for extension types)
+  - Next, extension members are removed if they are less specific than another extension member.
 - Finally, having removed hidden members, the result of the lookup is determined:
   - If the set is empty, proceed to the next enclosing scope.
   - If the set consists of a single member that is not a method, then this member is the result of the lookup.
-  - Otherwise, if the set contains only methods and the member is invoked, overload resolution is applied to the candidate set.
-TODO3 we can never get here...
-    - If a single best method is found, this member is the result of the lookup.
+  - Otherwise, if the set contains only methods, then this method group is the result of the lookup.
-    - If no best method is found, continue the search.
-    - Otherwise (ambiguity), a compile-time error occurs.
   - Otherwise, the lookup is ambiguous, and a binding-time error occurs.
 - Otherwise, continue the search through namespaces and their imports.
 - If no candidate set is found in any enclosing namespace declaration or compilation unit,